max-niederman/website/content/src/pages/projects/ttyper.md

 ## Try It Out

-If you want to try ttyper our for yourself, you can install it with Cargo:
+If you want to try ttyper out for yourself, you can install it with Cargo:

 ```bash
 cargo install ttyper